Contents

 -

-Get the necessary records: Any other documentation you could need based on the type of visa you are applying for: passport, receipt for payment of your visa application, confirmation of DS-160 if necessary.
+Gather the necessary docs: Take any other documentation you could need based on the type of visa you are applying for: passport, receipt for payment of your visa application, confirmation of DS-160 if necessary

 -

-Get ready for the interview.
-You must update trip arrangements and respond to Qatar inquiries regarding your strong ties to home country.
+Get ready for the interview: You must update your trip arrangements to show up at your appointment

 Do you want to travel around the United States as a tourist?
-The B2 visa is what you need if you wish to see busy towns or beautiful nature.
-Although you might face some challenges when applying for a B2 visa, if you know what you’re doing, then by now, it shouldn’t be a big deal.
+The B-2 visa is what you need if you wish to see busy towns or beautiful nature.

 -